yiran-duan/yiran-duan.github.io/_pages/about.md

 ## Life

-When I'm not working on my research projects, I like to swim and play with my mini Austrilian Sheperd, Mia.
+When I'm not working on my research projects, I like to swim and play with my mini Australian Sheperd, Mia.